Ice-skating at Bryant Park. Photo: Brittany Petronella

-Locals and visitors have a new place to skate—and it’s on a rooftop in Long Island City.
 City Ice Pavilion is a massive, world-class skating facility with an NHL-size ice rink that's open year-round for open skating sessions.
-The Queens facility offers public and private learn-to-skate classes, as well as hockey for tots, youths and adults.
+The indoor rooftop facility offers public and private learn-to-skate classes, as well as hockey for tots, youths and adults.
 Birthday parties and special-events-planning opportunities are also available.

 Courtesy, World Ice Arena